trecpodcasts/trecpodcasts.github.io/index.md

 ## Tasks

-The Podcasts Track has two challenge tasks: segment retrieval and podcast episode summarization.
+The Podcasts Track was organised with two challenge tasks: segment retrieval and podcast episode summarization.

 ### Task 1: Segment retrieval